rojoangel/12moths-12katas/4-mars-rover-kata/NOTES.md

         $roverController = new RoverController($rover, new CommandParser($rover));
 ```

-@todo refactor Grid so it works over Positions and no Rovers
+Refactored Grid so it works on Positions and not on Rovers

 @todo add obstacles